Website International Water Management Institute (IWMI)

 What we are offering:

 This is a nationally recruited position and only candidates who are eligible to work in Nepal will be considered.
 IWMI offers a competitive salary and benefits package, inclusive of health insurance, life insurance, accidental death and dismemberment (AD&D) insurance, and long-term disability coverage.
-The duration of the contract will initially be for a period of three years with the possibility of extension.
+The duration of the contract will initially be for a period of three years.

 IWMI believes that diversity powers our innovation, contributes to our excellence, and is critical for our mission.
 We offer a multi-cultural, multi-color, multi-generational and multi-disciplinary working environment.
 We are consciously creating an inclusive organization that reflects our global character and our commitment to gender equity.
 We, therefore, encourage applicants from all cultures, races, ethnicities, religions, sexes, national or regional origins, ages, disability status, sexual orientations, and gender identities.